Last updated April 21, 2023

-Logplex collates and distributes log entries from your app and other components of the Heroku platform.
-It makes these entries available through the Logplex public API and the Heroku command-line tool.
+Heroku’s Logplex router is responsible for collating and distributing the log entries generated by your app and other components of the Heroku platform.
+It makes these entries available through the Logplex API and the Heroku command-line tool.

-In a distributed system such as Heroku, manually accessing logs spread across many dynos provides a very disjointed view of an application’s event stream and omits relevant platform-level events.
-The logplex facility solves these issues in an accessible and extensible manner.
+In a distributed system such as Heroku, manually accessing logs spread across many dynos provides a disjointed view of an application’s event stream and omits relevant platform-level events.
+The Logplex facility solves these issues in an accessible and extensible manner.

 Sources and drains